BorisMolch/pfrontend-temp/content/blog/the-new-chamber-music-enabling-vr-collaboration-with-ensemble-contrechamps.md

 **Perhaps you can narrate a bit what's going on in these images – especially with multiple layers of perception here!
 How did interactions work between the person wearing the VR headset and the musicians playing traditional instruments?**

 _\[In the Contrechamps LAB\]_ What we see in these images are three acoustic musicians improvising with a fourth musician playing PatchXR in VR.
-All of us are classically-trained musicians and we were taking turns playing in VR.
+Contrechamps players are classically-trained and were taking turns playing in VR.

-We had video feedback in the room, but we mostly interacted based on the sound they were making.
-PatchXR is very new, while we have practiced our own instruments for decades.
-So it was often easier for acoustic \[instrumentalists\] to play with Patch than the other way around -- at this stage, anyway.
+We had video feedback in the room, but the players mostly interacted based on the sound they were making.
+PatchXR is very new, while they have practiced their own instruments for decades.
+So it was often easier for acoustic instrumentalists to play with Patch than the other way around -- at this stage, anyway.

 We did go quite far in terms of getting agency in a short time.